dotnet/csharplang/proposals/field-keyword.md

 **Recommendation**: The backing field is generated when `field` is used only in omitted calls to *conditional methods*.

+#### Answer

+`Conditional` code can have effects on non-conditional code, such as `Debug.Assert` changing nullability.
+It would be strange if `field` didn't have similar impacts.
+It is also unlikely to come up in most code, so we'll do the simple thing and accept the recommendation.

 ### Interface properties and auto-accessors

 Is a combination of manually- and auto-implemented accessors recognized for an `interface` property where the auto-implemented accessor refers to a synthesized backing field?